DMKEBUSINESSGMBH/typo3-composer-webroot/README.md

   * install gridelements or a similar extension
   * install static_info_tables if needed.
 The current version 6.4.3 is buggy as the static import fails as soon as a extension is installed, that enhances the static_countries database table (@see https://forge.typo3.org/issues/82132) like mklib does.
 As a workaround uninstall mklib temporarily for inserting the static data of static_info_tables.
   * set up scheduler tasks for mklog DevLog WatchDog (recommended: check for errors and above every 5 minutes, check for notices and above two times a day)
-  * set up scheduler tasks for maintenance like mklib tasks for detecting failed and frozen tasks, anonymize IPs in the database, garbage collection for tables and caching framework
+  * set up scheduler tasks for maintenance like mklib tasks for detecting failed and frozen tasks, anonymize IPs in the database, garbage collection for tables and caching framework, deleting old files in typo3temp/rn_base/ and typo3temp/mktools/locks.
   * set up monitoring with caretaker_instance extension
   * adjust content of fehler.html (used as ErrorDocument for 5xx errors and in case of pageUnavailable handling of TYPO3)
   * provide the following pages in TYPO3: 404.html (used as ErrorDocument in htaccess and as 404 page for default page not found handling) and /fehler (used in htaccess as ErrorDocuments)